Fond Memories

 The moment passed, and my mom left the room as I continued to search for paper to write the grocery list on.
 I entered the kitchen a few minutes later.

-My mom: Your Cousin’s Wife said you posted a blog post about Evan being gay on Facebook.
+My mom: Your Cousin’s Wife said you posted a blog post about Tornado E being gay on Facebook.

 Again.
 What the F-?